- After 11 years in the position

 In the position of CEO since 2012

-In the news release announcing his departure as CEO of Axis Capital Holdings Ltd., Albert Benchimol received praise.
+In the news release announcing his departure as CEO of Benson Hill Inc., Matt Crisp received praise and thanks.

 When CEO departures are announced, exechange determines the Push-out Score on a scale of 0 to 10 to assess how likely it is that the chief executive was pushed out or felt pressure to leave the position, with 0 being most likely a voluntary move and 10 being most likely a forced exit.
 Anything over a 5 indicates that there are valid reasons to believe an executive may have been pushed out.

-Of the 330 CEO departures in the Russell 3000 Index evaluated over the past 12 months (December 20, 2021, to December 19, 2022), the average Push-out Score was 5.6, according to exechange data.
+Of the 313 CEO departures in the Russell 3000 Index evaluated over the past 12 months (June 16, 2022, to June 15, 2023), the average Push-out Score was 6.1, according to exechange data.
 References to conduct issues, disagreements and irregularities lead to the highest Push-out Scores.
-When time with family, performance issues or other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.
+When performance issues, time with family or pursuit of other opportunities were cited as departure reasons, the average Push-out Scores were also significantly elevated.

-The Push-out Score regarding Albert Benchimol’s move is explained point by point in the exechange report.
+The Push-out Score regarding Matt Crisp’s move is explained point by point in the exechange report.

-exechange reached out to Axis Capital and offered the company the opportunity to comment on the score.
+exechange reached out to Benson Hill and offered the company the opportunity to comment on the score.